Your benefits

 • Your 5-18-year-old needs additional tutoring in any subject.

-Benefit-eligible employees can use up to 10 days of back-up care per year.
-For in-home care, there is a 4-hour minimum up and a 10-hour maximum.
+Benefits-eligible employees can use up to 10 days of back-up care per year.
+For in-home care, there is a 4-hour minimum and a 10-hour maximum.

 • $15 per child or a maximum of $25 per family for use of center-based child care.